Hoang993007/mysql-with-java/README.md

 Note_when_write_code: My nodes I wrote down while I make this project, It's all about code.

+MakeFile: a make file I had made to run faster

+#And another file
+Preserve File: I save some file that maybe I will need in the future

 #How to run?
 @use terminal to run